jarviscanada/jarvis_data_eng_HaotianZhu/profile/profile.md

 **Online Learning Web Application** [[GitHub](https://github.com/rw-moore/SciLO)]: Collaborated with a team to develop an online instructional tool for use by instructors across the University.
 Initiated and lead the complex migration of the project from Python 2.7 to Python 3.0 to enable the integration of new features.
 Designed and coded the Restful API in Django Restful Framework and integrated the React front-end project.

 **Independent Website Development** [[GitHub](https://github.com/haotianzhu/Moonback-reborn)]: Developed a single page application using Nodejs, Mongoose and Angular7.
-Deepened technical skills through the independent developmentx of an anime forum and the site's deployment on Azure Cloud.
+Deepened technical skills through the independent development of an anime forum and the site's deployment on Azure Cloud.
 Implemented the dynamic loading contents when customers scroll the page down.
 Demonstrated willingness to learn and gain proficiency with web technologies.

 ## Professional Experiences